 Will masks be required in CatCare?

-Yes.
-Students and staff will be required to wear masks while in CatCare when physical distance is not able to be maintained since students are no longer with their classroom group (cohort).
+Students and staff will be required to wear masks while in CatCare when physical distance is not able to be maintained since students are no longer with their classroom grouping (cohort).

 What other precautions will be taken during CatCare?

-In addition to morning and afternoon temperature checks, students will be asked to wash their hands upon arrival.
 Frequent hand washing opportunities will be provided throughout the morning, and good hygiene practices will be encouraged.
-Students will be assigned to a class to help with physical distancing and contact tracing.
-Routine cleaning/sanitization will take place before, during, and after each session.
-Physical distancing of 6 feet or more is required at all times for all students and staff.
+Students will be assigned to a group to help with physical distancing and contact tracing.
+Routine cleaning/sanitation will take place before, during and after each session.

 Will my child’s school supplies be shared by everyone?